opengauss-mirror/docs/content/en/docs/Developerguide/comparison-operators.md

 </tr>
 </tbody>
 </table>
 Comparison operators are available for all relevant data types.
 All comparison operators are binary operators that returned values of Boolean type.
-Expressions like  **1 < 2 < 3**  are invalid. \(Because there is no comparison operator to compare a Boolean value with  **3**.\)
+The calculation priority of the inequality sign is higher than that of the equality sign.
+If the entered data is different and cannot be implicitly converted, the comparison fails.
+For example, an expression such as 1<2<3 is invalid because the less than sign (<) cannot be used to compare Boolean values and 3.